sovap/traefik-angular-issue/README.md

 # Intro
-Repository contains code that represent issue with accessing angular app (Petclinic) deployed to docker container where traffic is handled by Traefic (reverse proxy).
+Repository contains code that represent issue with accessing angular app (Petclinic) deployed to docker container where traffic is handled by Traefik (reverse proxy).
 To deploy the containers to the localhost just run the command in the project root: docker-compose up

 There are three containers: